4gus71n/MVVMKotlin/README.md

 - Add the functionality to support offline posting and keep track of retries.

-#Research
+# Research

-One question that I've trying to answer sice I started diggin in all this "Kotlin-MVVM" new wave was "It's really that helpful?".
+One question that I've trying to answer since I started diggin in all this "Kotlin-MVVM" new wave was "It's really that helpful?".
 I mean, most of the projects that I've seen so far have a LOT of boilerplate code, It's like if you'd spent more time wiring all the components toghether than actually implementing the feature.

 So let's check the classic MVP approach and see what we can improve over that with MVVM